 When people think retirement, their minds don’t often go to Dayton, Ohio.
-As more unconventional retirement destinations become options for active adults, Ohio – and Dayton specifically – have seen an increase in active lifestyle communities and retirees.
-It’s not only Ohioans that have looked towards Dayton for retirement, but also out-of-state residents.
+Surprisingly, it’s not only Ohioans that have looked towards Dayton for retirement, but also out-of-state residents.
 The biggest reasons behind this surge in popularity is a low cost of living, attractions like museums and green spaces, and a good selection of active lifestyle communities in the area.

 Low Cost of Living

 One of the biggest factors behind Dayton becoming a top retirement destination in the Midwest is its relatively inexpensive cost of living.
 While the economy of Ohio has improved since the recession, most bigger and mid-sized cities have seen an increase in cost of living.
 With every necessary expense considered, Dayton’s cost of living is 4% lower than Ohio and 12% lower than the national average.
 That means that with Dayton’s economic growth and increase of shops, restaurants, and entertainment options, their home and necessity costs have remained the same.

 Plenty of Local Attractions

 Besides being inexpensive, Dayton is a dream for historic buffs.
 The Carillon Historical Park is a 65-acre park that doubles as a museum.
 Throughout the park, visitors can find indoor and outdoor museums and exhibits.
 This includes the Wright Flyer III, the world’s first practical airplane.

 The park also includes several exhibitions that focus on transportation innovation and reconstructed historical buildings like a tavern and a school.
 A similar attraction in Dayton is an outdoor museum depicting life in Ohio during the Civil War.